 Athletes’ questions and answers

-Finally, the question from Andreu Blanes to Martin Fredholm, Athlete of the Month in April: “How do you train for TrailO?
+The question from Andreu Blanes, the Athlete of the Month in March: “How do you train for TrailO?
 And what has been the best moment in your career so far?
 Why is it the best?”

 Text and photos: Joaquim Margarido

 January 2013 Staffan Tunis (FIN)

 May 2013 Evaldas Butrimas (LTU)

 July 2013 Oleksandr Kratov (UKR)

 September 2013 Jana Kostova (CZE)

 October 2013 Mårten Boström (FIN)